Salesforce Distributed Order Management (Visionary)

 Manages, monitors, customizes and configures commerce order workflows across global storefronts.
 Needs to view available inventory across millions of records and locations.
 Wants flexibility in managing how orders are routed.

 Handles 10k orders per day across their 80 stores in the U.S. and Canada.
 Utilizes omni-channel inventory to fulfill storefront and marketplace orders.
 Offers BOPIS (Buy Online, Pickup In Store) as well as Ship from Store.
 Uses a integration services for ERP.

 Significant challenges around using 3 different personas with inter-weaving stories was pretty evident from the get go.
-We needed to understand the needs of each persona throughout our end-to-end telling of the story and how to make them best work together.
+Throughout our end-to-end story we needed to deeply understand the needs of each persona and how their specific journeys worked together.

 - Omni-channel fulfillment and inventory management is critical in delivering optimal user experiences

 - Customer expectations for pickup and delivery are quickly changing.